 Lightning down Hurricanes to win 7th straight

-The Tampa Bay Lightning goalie Andrei Vasilevskiy won his fifth straight decision by stopping 28 shots as the team pushed its winning streak to seven games with Sunday's 3-1 victory against the host Carolina Hurricanes.
+The Tampa Bay Lightning goalie Andrei Vasilevskiy won his fifth straight decision by stopping 28 shots as the team pushed its winning streak to seven games with Sunday's 3-1 victory against the host Carolina Hurricanes in Raleigh, N.C.
 Mitchell Stephens, Steven Stamkos and Brayden Point scored as the Lightning completed a perfect four-game road swing.
 Nikita Kucherov notched two assists, and Stamkos also had an assist.

 The Lightning swept all games of a road trip of four-plus games for only the second time in franchise history.
 The other time came in February-March 2016.
 Tampa Bay scored its three goals on its first eight shots, including two goals in the opening five minutes.
 Vasilevskiy, who wasn't used in Saturday night's victory at Ottawa, stopped all 13 first-period shots he faced as the Hurricanes couldn't get untracked.